OpenWhere/anansi/README.md

         boolean trivial;      // or "primitive", "leaf", ...
     }

-At this point, it hardly seems worthwhile to have a distinct Step interface at all.
+At this point, it hardly seems worthwhile to have a distinct Step at all.
 Removing that, we can repurpose the term for the boolean trivial/composite property.
 Now we have this:

-    interface Walk<V,E> {
+    Walk<V,E> {
         V from;
         V to;
         E over;                  // only if step is true, throws an exception otherwise